tolanbot/guess_again/README.md

+Use this as your updated README.md.
+It matches the current code, including per-difficulty high scores, the current difficulty values, the menu/input shortcuts, and the current Mad Max validation rules.

 # Guess Again

 A command-line number guessing game written in Python.

 Players can start a game from a main menu, choose a difficulty level, and try to guess a randomly generated number within a limited number of attempts.
 The game also supports a custom "Mad Max" mode where the player sets a custom maximum number and maximum number of tries.

 ## Features